aws-samples/sample-amazon-nova-prompt-examples/CONTRIBUTING.md

 information to effectively respond to your bug report or contribution.

+## Folder Structure and Naming Convention

+### Folders
+- Use lowercase letters to avoid case-sensitivity issues across different operating systems.
+- Use hyphens (-) to separate words (kebab-case), which is generally preferred for repository names on GitHub.
+- Be descriptive but concise: The name should clearly indicate the repo's content without being too long.
+- Avoid special characters: Stick to alphanumeric characters and hyphens.

+### Adding Prompt Examples
+Copy the directory for one of the existing examples and place under the correct parent use case directory.

+Each new example should be added to the `docs/examples` directory and added to the mkdocs.yml file in the correct location.
+To test your example, run `python3 test_examples.py [example_directory_name]`.
+This will execute the `example.py` file the example's directory, output the results to the `results/` directory and update the markdown file for the corresponding example to point to the new results.

 ## Reporting Bugs/Feature Requests

 We welcome you to use the GitHub issue tracker to report bugs or suggest features.